hivdb/gag-gp41/README.md

 - `make-graphical-summary.r`: generate the two figures in `report` folder.

+## Prevalence data

+The prevalence information was calculated based on tens of thousands of sequences from Genbank.
+To get these sequences, we searched a local Genbank database with program XXXX.
+We found 23,802 and 41,970 Genbank sequences contained full gene of Gag or gp41, respectively.
+We then used a script to fetch patient information from [LANL HIV Database](https://www.hiv.lanl.gov) and created an unique table of accession per each patient.

+We used the unique table to filter the previous output of XXXX.
+We grouped the results by PubMedID, added manual information, then created an Excel report for each gene.

+Each report was manually reviewed to identify treatment naive patients.

 ## Pipeline

 We created an automatical pipeline to analysis the raw data, generate and store